TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.2-cluster-contention/_index.md

 The average among all the clusters is no longer green, with a few occurrences of reds.
 The good part is the value does not trend downwards.

 As this KPI takes into account every single running VM in your environment, the number should be steady, especially in a large environment.
 The analogy in real life is the stock market index.
 While individual stocks can be volatile on a 5 minute by 5 minute basis, the overall index should be relatively steady.
-A big drop is called a market crash and that’s not something you want in your environment.
+A big drop is called a market crash and that's not something you want in your environment.

 The **relative** movement of the metric is as important as the **absolute** value of the metric.
 Your absolute number may not be as high you wish it to be, but if there have been no complaints for a long time, then perhaps there is no urgent business justification to improve it.